peteroupc/peteroupc.github.io/random.md

 <a id=When_to_Use_a_Manually_Seeded_PRNG></a>
 ### When to Use a Manually-Seeded PRNG

 By seeding a PRNG manually for reproducible "randomness", an application will be tied to that PRNG or its implementation.
-For this reason, an application SHOULD NOT use a manually-seeded PRNG (rather than a cryptographic or automatically-seeded RNG) unless&mdash;
+For this reason, an application should not use a manually-seeded PRNG (rather than a cryptographic or automatically-seeded RNG) unless&mdash;

 1. the application might need to generate the same "random" result multiple times,
 2. the application either&mdash;